privacyidea/privacyidea/doc/installation/system/wsgiscript.rst

  * signing key
  * ...

-To create the new database you need the command *pi-manage.py*.
-The command *pi-manage.py* reads the configuration from */etc/privacyidea/pi.cfg*.
+To create the new database you need the command *pi-manage*.
+The command *pi-manage* reads the configuration from */etc/privacyidea/pi.cfg*.

 If you want to use another instance with another config file, you need to set an environment variable and create the database like this::

-   PRIVACYIDEA_CONFIGFILE=/etc/privacyidea3/pi.cfg pi-manage.py createdb
+   PRIVACYIDEA_CONFIGFILE=/etc/privacyidea3/pi.cfg pi-manage createdb

-This way you can use *pi-manage.py* for each instance.
+This way you can use *pi-manage* for each instance.